 - Be patient with the cornstarch slurry.
 It won’t bring the sauce to thickness immediately, so be sure to let it work its magic before deciding to add any more.

 - Both sriracha and tomato sauce are optional.
-I like the sriracha for its spice, and the tomato sauce for its flavor, but if you’re not a fan of either then just drop them.
+I like the sriracha for its spice, and the tomato sauce for its flavor.
+Tabasco mixed in with ketchup is an excellent sriracha substitute if you need it.

 One Pot Orange Chicken